Artificial Intelligence for Dynamical Systems in Wireless Communications: Modeling for the Future: Learning Dynamical Systems in Wireless Communications

-Recent developments suggest that even the black box approach in which the model has no knowledge of the actual physicality of the process have a lot to offer for nonlinear dynamic systems.
+Recent developments suggest that even the black box approach in which the model has no knowledge of the actual physicality of the process has a lot to offer for nonlinear dynamic systems.
 The application of reservoir computing to spatiotemporal chaotic systems allowed an expansion of prediction horizon\textendash as we stated earlier, prediction of chaotic behavior is hard as two infinitesimaly close trajectories diverge exponentially fast, and they separate within the time period called \emph{Lyapunov time }(cf. Lyapunov exponents).
 Pathak et al. \cite{pathak_model-free_2018} report the extension of reliable prediction window from one Lyapunov time interval to eight Lyapunov times for a particular chaotic system (Kuramoto-Sivashinsky equation).
-This promising result motivates our investigation of its effects in wireless communications: how to convert the information about the future into gains in basic communication quality parameters?
-Improvement in these metrics has been a significant indicator of the technological progress, a major argument for inclusion of new approaches in the new standards, and a defining aspect of new wireless communications generation, the 5G.
+This promising result, applicable to wider classes of chaotic systems, motivates our investigation of its effects in wireless communications: how to convert the information about the future into gains in basic communication quality parameters such as sum rates and latency?
+Improvement in these metrics has been a significant driver of the technological progress, a major argument for inclusion of new approaches (massive MIMO, mmWave) in the new standards, and a defining aspect of the current wireless communications generation, the 5G.
 In this analysis, we focus on \emph{sum rate increase}, \emph{computational burden decrease }and \emph{latency decrease}{} (Fig. \ref{rezovi}(a)).
-These results from simple use case scenarios (Fig. \ref{rezovi}(b-d)) suggest significant direct benefit from dynamical systems approach to state prediction and add quantitative incentives to our initiative for dynamical systems research.
+These results from simple use case scenarios (Fig. \ref{rezovi}(b-d)) suggest significant direct benefit from dynamical systems approach to system state prediction and add quantitative incentives to our initiative for dynamical systems research: even relatively short prediction has a major effect on the observed variable, justifying investing resources into it.

+The scenarios are inspired by use cases on next generation networks.
+The co-located massive MIMO example (\ref{rezovi}(b)) explores the question of what benefit for sum rates can we observe if we can predict changes in channel state information (CSI) between coherence intervals (periods in which CSI can be considered known and constant).
+The distributed massive MIMO example (\ref{rezovi}(c)) was used to compare the computational overhead for prediction against the computation needed for sensing, processing, and re-calculation of CSI updates.
+Finally, the mobile multi-hop system example (\ref{rezovi}(d)) was set up inspired by traffic scenarios (e.g. autonomous cars in urban settings) to see how predictability of motion helps in minimising the message delivery time.
+These examples and their spatiotemporal variability link well with the original work of Pathak et al. \cite{pathak_model-free_2018} .